nx-lr/32chars-js/README.md

 var __,_=~[];_={___:`${++_}`,'_$':`${!''}`[_],'_-':`${![]}`[_],'$/':`${!''/![]}`[_],'$%':`${+{}}`[_],__$:`${++_}`,'_|':`${!''}`[_],'_;':`${![]}`[_],'_%':`${[][[]]}`[_],'_&':`${{}}`[_],_$_:`${++_}`,'_=':`${!''}`[_],'_+':`${![]}`[_],'_:':`${[][[]]}`[_],'_.':`${{}}`[_],_$$:`${++_}`,'__':`${!''}`[_],'_~':`${![]}`[_],"_'":`${{}}`[_],$__:`${++_}`,$_$:`${++_}`,'_/':`${[][[]]}`[_],'_!':`${{}}`[_],$$_:`${++_}`,$$$:`${++_}`,'_@':`${!''/![]}`[_],'-':`${{}}`[_],$___:`${++_}`,'$&':`${{}}`[_],$__$:`${++_}`};_={..._,'+':_['_!']+_['_&']+_['_%']+_['_!']+_['_;']+_._$,'!':_['_!']+_['_;']+_['_+']+_['_+'],'%':_["_'"]+_['_&']+_['_/']+_['_%'],'/':_['_~']+_['_+']+_['_/']+_['_!']+_.__,_:_['_|']+_.__+_._$+_['_=']+_['_|']+_['_%'],$:_['_!']+_['_&']+_['_%']+_['_~']+_._$+_['_|']+_['_=']+_['_!']+_._$+_['_&']+_['_|']};_={..._,'$;':`${[][_.$]}`[_.$__$],'_<':`${[][_.$]}`[_._$_+_.$__],'$~':`${''[_.$]}`[_.$__$],'_,':`${''[_.$]}`[_.__$+_.$__],'_#':`${(~[])[_.$]}`[_.__$+_.__$],'$.':`${(![])[_.$]}`[_.$__$],'$|':`${/./[_.$]}`[_.$__$],'$_':`${/./[_.$]}`[_.__$+_._$_],'_`':`${/./[_.$]}`[_.__$+_._$$],'_^':`${/./[_.$]}`[_.__$+_.$__],'$-':`${(()=>{})[_.$]}`[_.$__$]};_={..._,'?':_['_%']+_['_;']+_['_#']+_.__,'^':_['_#']+_['_;']+_['_^'],':':_['_|']+_.__+_['_^']+_['_+']+_['_;']+_['_!']+_.__,'*':_['_|']+_.__+_['_^']+_.__+_['_;']+_._$,'|':_['_~']+_['_^']+_['_+']+_['_/']+_._$,'#':_['_/']+_['_%']+_['_:']+_.__+_['_`']+_['$&']+_['_-'],'`':_['_~']+_['_&']+_['_=']+_['_|']+_['_!']+_.__};_={..._,'=':(()=>{})[_.$](_._+_['-']+_.__+_['_<']+_['_;']+_['_+'])(),'>':(()=>{})[_.$](_._+_['-']+_.__+_['_~']+_['_!']+_['_;']+_['_^']+_.__)(),'<':(()=>{})[_.$](_._+_['-']+_['_=']+_['_%']+_.__+_['_~']+_['_!']+_['_;']+_['_^']+_.__)(),'~':(()=>{})[_.$](_._+_['-']+_['_^']+_['_;']+_['_|']+_['_~']+_.__+_['$/']+_['_%']+_._$)()};_={..._,"'":_._$+_['_&']+''[_.$][_['?']],'$!':_['>']('<')[_._$_],'$:':_['>']('=')[_._$_]};_={..._,'$=':`${{}[_["'"]][_['!']]()}`[_.$___],'_?':(+(_.__$+_.$$$))[_["'"]](_._$$+_.$$_),'_*':(+(_._$_+_.___))[_["'"]](_._$$+_.$$_),'_"':(+(_._$_+_.$$_))[_["'"]](_._$$+_.$$_),'_>':(+(_._$$+_._$_))[_["'"]](_._$$+_.$$_),'_\\':(+(_._$$+_.$_$))[_["'"]](_._$$+_.$$_)};_={..._,'@':_['_-']+_['_|']+_['_&']+_['_#']+_['$!']+_['_?']+_['_;']+_['_|']+_['$!']+_['_&']+_['_:']+_.__,'&':_['_*']+_.__+_['_@']+_['_~'],'"':_._$+_['_&']+_['$=']+_['_^']+_['_^']+_.__+_['_|']+_['$!']+_['_;']+_['_~']+_.__};_[+![]]=__=>__[_['|']]`,`[_['^']](__=>_['~']([...__][_['^']](__=>[...[][_.$](+(_._$$+_.__$))[_['&']]()][_['^']](__=>__[_["'"]](_._$$+_.__$))['_.:;!?*+^-=<>~\'"/|#$%&@{}()[]`\\'[_['#']](__)])[_['%']]``,_._$$+_.__$))[_['^']](__=>''[_.$][_['@']](__))[_['%']]``;_={..._,'(':_[+![]]('.%,.#'),')':_[+![]](';$,;!,;&,;@,;^,:<,;|,;{'),'[':_[+![]](':;,;&,;&,;!,;]'),']':_[+![]](';{,;#,:&,;{,;&,;>,;|,;='),'{':_[+![]](':?,:<,:#,:=,:+,:%'),'}':_[+![]](':@'),'..':_[+![]](':&,;{,;&,;>,;|,;=')};__=[_['_;']+'=>'+_['_;']+'.'+_['|']+'`,`.'+_['^']+'('+_['_;']+'=>'+_[')']+'([...'+_['_;']+'].'+_['^']+'('+_['_;']+'=>[...'+[][_.$][_['?']]+'(+('+_['(']+')).'+_['&']+'()].'+_['^']+'('+_['_;']+'=>'+_['_;']+'.'+_[']']+'('+_['(']+'))['+_['{']+'_'+_['}']+_[+![]](':|')+'.'+_['#']+'('+_['_;']+')]).'+_['%']+'``,'+_['(']+')).'+_['^']+'('+_['_;']+'=>'+''[_.$][_['?']]+'.'+_['@']+'('+_['_;']+')).'+_['%']+'``'][_['%']](_['-']);module['exports']['result']=__
 ```

-VoidScript has only one function `encode(text, options)`, which returns a `String` containing the obfuscated code.
+PunkScript has only one function `encode(text, options)`, which returns a `String` containing the obfuscated code.

 #### Options